Hursanay/syntheticTurbulenceInlet/README.md

 ## Citation

-If you use `syntheticTurbulenceInlet` in academic work, please cite the following two papers (both submitted to *Journal of Engineering for Gas Turbines and Power*):
+If you use `syntheticTurbulenceInlet` in academic work, please cite the following papers (both submitted to *Journal of Engineering for Gas Turbines and Power*):

 1. H. Fyhn, A. Gruber, H. T. Nygård, J. Dawson, and K.-J. Nogenmyr,